The Things We Think and Do Not Write: The Future of Our Industry

 Now, I’ll be the first to admit this may get somewhat “touchy feely,” but I was also once told by an exquisite, inspiring woman named Dorothy Boyd that “in this day and age, optimism like that is a revolutionary act.”

-Therefore, starting with a perusal of the problem(s) presently plaguing podcasts (the most misunderstood of mediums) and going all the way through to a high-minded argument for the Denver Post’s own strain of weed (the dankest example of a missed opportunity), allow me to propose a new direction in which we as an industry can move forward — making mistakes if we have to, but doing so with a greater good in mind.
+Therefore, starting with an attempt to solve the trickle-down pickle and going all the way through to a high-minded argument for the Denver Post’s own strain of weed, allow me to propose a new direction in which we as an industry can move forward — making mistakes if we have to, but doing so with a greater good in mind.

-Of course, it goes without saying this 20-page
+Of course, it goes without saying this 15-page

 memo mission statement may not be the answer to all our worries.